MolecularBioDiversityLab/OrgaMiner/README.md

 Example Metadata Files
 ---
+**Warning**: When specifying species names in the input file, please ensure there are no spaces, and instead, use underscores (_) to separate words in the name.
+For example, 'Acanthopleura_granulata'

 - Usage with Selected Taxa Only

 If only the scientific name of taxa is to be given as input, the input meta file can be created like this: